RUI-0517/ubisoft-next-2025/README.md

     - Pressing **Ctrl + Shift + B**, or
     - Clicking the green play button in the IDE to run it directly.
 5. Alternatively, you can launch the game by running the `.exe` file located in `Builds/x64/Release`.

+If you encounter any errors related to `xcopy`, simply rebuild the project.
+These issues are likely occasional errors caused by MSVC and can often be resolved with a second build attempt.